 Before you try your hands with this perfect osso buco recipe, though, know this: This is by no means a fast procedure, it’s quite time-consuming.
 On the other hand, though, it’s terribly easy to execute and requires very little effort on the part of the coo.
 Best of all?
 You can prepare the entire meal in a single large cast iron pot or Dutch oven!
 Doing so will not only save you some washing up, it will also tremendously increase the flavors of the final dish as no single flavor molecule is wasted in the cooking process but kept right in the pot where it belongs!

-- 2 x 400 gram cans of (quality) whole, canned tomatoes
+- 2 whole, canned tomatoes about 400 grams each

-- 350 milliliters of Chianti or other Italian red wine
+- 350 milliliters Chianti or other Italian red wine

 - 3 garlic cloves